 What books are indie pop band The Burning Hell reading?

 The Burning Hell is a Ontario-based music band of which Mathias Kom and Ariel Sharratt are key members.
-The members of the idiosyncratic band, with a penchant for quirky and often literary lyrics, are both avid readers.
+Kom and Sharratt have a penchant for quirky and often literary lyrics and are both avid readers.

-They spent some time with Shelagh Rogers talking music, the places they've lived and the books they are reading, which you can check out below.
+They talked to Shelagh Rogers about music, the places they've lived and the books they are reading.

 Riddley Walker by Russell Hoban